desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 reducing both delays and the amount of scanning traffic.

-Most types of discovery (such as daily scans of delegations) are based directly on the delegation's NS record set.
+Most types of discovery (such as daily scans of delegations) are based directly on the delegation's NS RRset.
 In this case, these NS names can be used as is by the bootstrapping algorithm ((#cds-auth)) for querying signaling records.

-Some discovery methods, however, do not imply reliable knowledge of the child's NS record set.
+Some discovery methods, however, do not imply reliable knowledge of the delegation's NS RRset.
 For example, when discovering signaling names by performing an NSEC walk or zone transfer of a signaling zone, the parental agent MUST NOT assume that the nameserver(s) under whose signaling domain(s) a